jgjr/guitar-chord-sequence/README.md

 The Sequence instance has several available methods:

+* `sequence.fullChords()` will return an array of objects containing index, num, root, type and string properties to represent each chord
 * `sequence.addChord({root: 'A', type: 'maj'})` will return a new Sequence object with a chord added to the end of the sequence
 * `sequence.removeChord({root: 'A', type: 'maj'})` will return a new Sequence object with all instances of that chord removed from the sequence
 * `sequence.removeChordByIndex(1)` will return a new Sequence object with the chord at the chosen index removed of the sequence